matloff/rectools/README.md

 Computation is simple, with estimation conducted by our function **trainMM()**; prediction is done on the output by our function **predict.ydotsMM()**.

-A novel enhancement in the package is to allow for different weights to be given to the &alpha;<sub>i</sub> and &beta;<sub>j</sub> components in the MM version.
-(With MLE it wouldn't matter, just changing the variances.)

 We do make MLE available.
 Here &alpha;<sub>i</sub> and &beta;<sub>j</sub> are assumed to have independent normal distributions